Azure-Samples/ms-identity-nodejs-webapi-azurefunctions/README.md

     cd ms-identity-nodejs-webapi-azurefunctions
     cd Function
     npm install
+    cd ..
+    cd Client
+    npm install
 ```

 ### Register the sample application(s) with your Azure Active Directory tenant

-There is one project in this sample.
-To register it, you can:
+There is two projects in this sample.
+To register them, you can:

 - follow the steps below for manually register your apps
 - or use PowerShell scripts that: